Jwaxo/smashcrowd/README.md

 1. `cp config/default.json config/production.json`
-   Any variables you don't define in `production.json` will be automatically read from `default.json`
+   Any variables you don't define in `production.json` will be automatically read from `default.json`.
 1. `vim config/production.json`
 1. Update the file so that the "database.connection" information matches your database.
    If you require assistance setting up a MySQL server and database, follow [these](https://dev.mysql.com/doc/mysql-getting-started/en/) instructions, or see your website host for additional information.
+1. Look at the "email" section of the config file and update it to match your server's email address, etc. This is used for registration.
+If you're just testing things out, add `debug: true` to the email property, or else your server log will get clogged up with failed emails.
 1. `export NODE_ENV=production`
    This tells the config module that you need to read from `production.json`.
    You can also add this to your bash profile if you need to make the variable permanent.
 1. `npm install`
+   Installs all node dependencies.
+Can take a while.
+1. `node .`
+   Starts running the server!
 If you do not yet have a database set up, this may take a while.
-1. `node .`

 It should be that simple.
 Then connect to `127.0.0.1:8080` in your browser and you should see the SmashCrowd main page.